 Weird name for a sauce right?
 Well today we’re gonna make it!
 WTF is WTF Sauce?
-WTF sauce is hot sauce that I just made up.
-It’s so hot that it will make you go What The Fuck?!
+WTF sauce is ghost pepper hot sauce that is so hot it will make you go What The Fuck?!

 Ghost Peppers?
 Are They Haunted?